SCOUTLOOK '23 AUGUST 13 TO 19, 2023

 A:

-All food will be provided at the camp.
-Extra food brought in and kept in tents can attract unwanted visitors (squirrels, skunks, racoons).
-If there are specific dietary requirements or restrictions, contact the ScoutLook team.
+No. All food will be provided at the camp and participants are discouraged from bringing their own food or snacks.
+Extra food or snacks brought by participants and not properly stored can attract unwanted visitors (squirrels, skunks, racoons).
+If there are specific dietary requirements or restrictions please contact the ScoutLook team.

 (Back to FAQ)